openSUSE/libstorage-ng/doc/compound-actions.md

 * The target device is obtained from the device of a commit action (see next section **Obtaining target device**).

 The class `CompoundAction` is accessible via SWIG bindings.
-This allows to the client (ruby or python) to obtain a list of compound actions objects from an actiongraph instead of a list of strings, as it is actually done with the commit actions.
+This allows the client (ruby or python) to obtain a list of compound actions objects from an actiongraph instead of a list of strings, as it is actually done with the commit actions.